* Eases rules on amount of forest farmers must preserve

 In June, Brazil will host the Rio+20 summit, a meeting at which government leaders and policymakers from around the world will discuss global environmental policy.

-Head of the national agriculture confederation, Katia Abreu, defended the new law, saying it did “not necessarily” mean states would impose softer rules than the central government would have on mandatory riverside forest coverage.
+Katia Abreu, head of the national agriculture confederation, defended the new law, saying it did “not necessarily” mean states would impose softer rules than the central government would have done on mandatory riverside forest coverage.
 She said it would also enable better made-to-measure rules to be set according to each region’s characteristics.

-A technician involved in designing the law told Reuters one drawback of allowing individual states to regulate it was that the process would probably take a year or two.
+A technician involved in drafting the initial bill told Reuters one drawback of allowing states to regulate it was that the process would probably take a year or two.
 That means replanting would likely be delayed until clear rules were made.

 Deforestation in Brazil has slowed in recent years because of greater law enforcement and the use of satellite imagery to track areas with the most troubling rates of clearcutting.

 A key provision of the forest code, as it is known, would allow landowners to count woodland on river margins, hilltops and steep inclines towards a total proportion of forest that must be preserved on their land.
-At present, such land isn’t allowed in their calculation.
+Until now, such land could not be counted towards their quota.

 Farmers argue that uncertainty over existing legislation, which has effectively been suspended in recent years, impeded investments.
 And Brazil’s growing output of food crops - and enviable position as an agricultural powerhouse - could face setbacks if growers continue to be held back by doubts about how they can use their land.